DaCasBe/TwitchPy/docs/index.md

 + game_id (str, optional): ID of the game for which clips are returned

-+ id (str, optional): ID of the clip being queried
++ id (list, optional): ID of the clip being queried
+                       Limit: 100

++ ended_at (str, optional): Ending date/time for returned clips, in RFC3339 format
+                            If this is specified, started_at also must be specified; otherwise, the time period is ignored

 + first (int, optional): Maximum number of objects to return
-                         Maximum: 100
                          Default: 20

++ started_at (str, optional): Starting date/time for returned clips, in RFC3339 format
+                              If this is specified, ended_at also should be specified; otherwise, the ended_at date/time will be 1 week after the started_at value

 **Raises**: